 The pilot program, which will run from January to May 2017, will be made up of a cohort of seven to ten participants.
 It will include developers from various sectors - private, public, civil, academia - and tech industry professionals who are excited about exploring solutions in digital security.

-They will take part in a three-week course at Harvard and a twelve-week development period.
+They will take part in a two-week course at Harvard and a twelve-week development period.

 Throughout the program, the cohort will expand their expertise and learn from their peers and experts in the space.
 In addition, participants will have opportunities to interact with the diverse and multidisciplinary Berkman Klein community.
 The first cohort will play an important role in shaping the pilot and future iterations of the program.